23 of the Best Types of Orchids to Grow as Houseplants

 Dendrobium is an extremely diverse genus containing at least 1,600 different species, whose native habitats range throughout Asia and Australia.

-These sympodial orchids bear blooms that are small or large, with some lasting just a few days and others lasting for weeks, depending on the species or hybrid.
+These sympodial orchids bear small or large blooms, with some lasting just a few days and others lasting for weeks, depending on the species or hybrid.

 A horizontal image of Dendrobium orchid flowers in delicate purple, pink, and white growing outdoors, pictured on a soft focus background.